RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181019_r1_37C_glycerol_O2_dilution/README.md

 1. The `dilution` mixture was pelleted at 13000xg for 2 min.
 The supernatant was withdrawn and the pellet was resuspended in 1mL of ATC-free M9 + 0.5% glycerol.
 This procedure was repeated twice more.

-2. The washed `dilution` mixture was diluted 1:5 into ATC-free M9 + 0.5% glucose.
-Aliquots of 1µL were spotted onto 2% agarose pads made of M9 + 0.5% glucose.
+2. The washed `dilution` mixture was diluted 1:5 into ATC-free M9 + 0.5% glycerol.
+Aliquots of 1µL were spotted onto 2% agarose pads made of M9 + 0.5% glycerol.

 3. Aliquots of 1µL from the other samples (`autofluorescence`, `deltaLacI`, and `dilution` for all ATC concentrations) were added to agarose pads made of M9 medium with no added carbon.